Sacred Heart Garden Ministries

 St. Kateri Nature Conservation Center’s

-First Ark of Biodiversity
+First Ark of faith & Biodiversity

-As a Parish Ark we are required to conserve 30% of our parish open land for the well-being of people, biodiversity, and climate resilience, through faith, rewilding, restoration, and land conservation.
-We have already met the minimum requirements, but parishioners are working with the St. Kateri Conservation Center and the Town of Lexington to become a model of responsible ecological stewardship.
+As a Parish Ark we have agreed to conserve 30% of our parish open land for the well-being of people, biodiversity, and climate resilience, through faith, rewilding, restoration, and land conservation.
+We have already met these requirements, but parishioners continue to work with the St. Kateri Conservation Center to become a model of responsible ecological stewardship.

 Sacred Heart will also play a vital role as a pilot project for a collaborative initiative between the St. Kateri Conservation Center and the Archdiocese of Boston, aimed at surveying and tracking land use on Catholic properties across the Archdiocese.